emacs-mirror/emacs/mps/manual/source/mmref-index.rst

 .. admonition:: :ref:`glossary`

-    A glossary of more than 500 memory management terms, from :term:`absolute address` to :term:`zero count table`.
+    A glossary of more than 500 :term:`memory management` terms, from :term:`absolute address` to :term:`zero count table`.

     .. image:: diagrams/treadmill.svg